daviddang03/Lee-Lab-Guide-to-Supercomputing/README.md

 <br />

 # Changing the Partition:<br />
 Partitions are the different sets of CPUs/GPUs within greenplanet, with their own processor types and speeds.
 You cannot run a parrallel job across multiple partitions (technically you could but not recommended); however, you can select multiple partitions in the batch file (EXAMPLE: #SBATCH --partition=nes2.8,ilg2.3,brd2.4,has2.5) and the system will pick whichever partition is available.
-Each partitions is made up of nodes which are the individual computers that make up the cluser and each node will have several CPUs.
+Each partitions is made up of nodes which are the individual computers that make up the cluster and each node will have several CPUs.
 Here are the list of available partitions that you can use:<br />
 ![image](https://github.com/Howard-Lee-Nanophotonics-Lab/Lee-Lab-Guide-to-Supercomputing/assets/104177475/b94e3d9c-034a-44cd-aeaa-2e9835491756)<br />

 # Running a Lumerical Script:<br />